 - In Walsall the proportion of stillbirths and infants dying before their first birthday remain higher than regional and national levels.
-There are wide inequalities between the most and least deprived in Walsall, with the proportion of stillbirths and infant deaths being much higher in deprived areas - Educational attainment in the early years has been poor in Walsall compared to regional and national levels.
+There are wide inequalities between most and least deprived in Walsall, with the proportion of stillbirths and infant deaths being much higher in deprived areas - Educational attainment in the early years has been poor in Walsall compared to regional and national levels.
 Educational attainment is lower in the more deprived communities in Walsall - The overweight and obese prevalence in children aged 4-5 years remains high at 23.4% (NCMP data 2010/2011).

-By 2016 we want all children in Walsall to have the best start in life, lead healthy, safe lives and develop the skills, confidence and opportunities they need to achieve their full potential, particularly those children who are vulnerable or disadvantaged.
-This process begins before birth and continues through the early years of life and throughout school years.
+By 2016 we want all children in Walsall to have the best start in life and lead healthy, safe lives and will be given the opportunity to develop the skills, confidence and opportunities they need to achieve their full potential particularly children who are vulnerable or disadvantaged.
+This begins before birth and continues through the early years of life and throughout school years.

-- Reduce the number of children dying before birth or before the age of 12 months (stillbirths and infant mortality), narrowing the gap for our most disadvantaged and vulnerable groups - Improve the proportion of children who are ready for school at age 5 (emotionally, behaviourally, cognitively and physically with a focus on healthy weight;), narrowing the gap for our most disadvantaged and vulnerable groups
+- Reduce the number of children dying before birth or before the age of 12 months (Stillbirths and Infant Mortality), narrowing the gap for our most disadvantaged and vulnerable groups - Improve the proportion of children who are ready for school at age 5 (physically with a focus on healthy weight; emotionally; behaviourally and cognitively), narrowing the gap for our most disadvantaged and vulnerable groups